Alliance of First Parish and Programs

 The Alliance is the women’s organization in our church, with a mission to support the women in our congregation, and through that support to advance the interests and efforts of our entire church.

-Formal membership in the Alliance is open to those in our church who identify as female, although Alliance activities are inclusive across gender and age: men attend meetings as guests and as speakers.
+Formal membership in the Alliance is open to those in our church who identify as female, although Alliance activities are inclusive across gender identities and age.

 Alliance Program Dates 2025-2026